hema59/Technical-Interview/100-Days-Coding-Challenge/8_Conditioned_Merge/README.md

 Extra :
 how would you merge two sorted arrays provided not to use a third array nor u can allocate extra space. try to optimize the problem to the best. time complexity should be less than O(n^2)

+Extra Extra :
+ Write a function that takes input as two linked lists , which are basically integers represented in linked list format and calculate sum.